MSc Psychology of Education BPSFind a programme

 Visit our programme catalogue for full details of the structure and unit content for our MSc Psychology of Education (BPS).

 Applicants must hold a minimum of a UK upper second-class honours degree (or international equivalent) and be able to demonstrate work experience in an area relevant to psychology (eg work as a teacher, learning support assistant, assistant psychologist or volunteer in schools or settings for vulnerable clients).

-Applicants who hold a lower second-class honours degree (or international equivalent) and have at least one year (full time) of work experience relevant to psychology may be considered on an individual basis.
-Applicants with alternative qualifications should contact the Student Services Office before submitting an application.
+Applicants who hold a lower second-class honours degree (or international equivalent) and have at least one year of full-time work experience relevant to psychology may be considered on a case-by-case basis.

 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level: